Why do Christians baptize?

 What do I need to do to sign up for a baptism?

 If you would like to schedule a baptism at Lutheran Church of Hope, please attend an upcoming "Baptism Class" at Hope, they are offered the first Tuesday of every month from 7:00-8:00 pm in the Chapel.
-To sign up for the next class, please click here to fill out the form or contact email@example.com or call the church office at 515-222-1520.
+To sign up for the next class, please choose from a date at the top of this page or contact email@example.com or call the church office at 515-222-1520.
 Full immersion baptisms and remembrance of baptisms will be offered quarterly in the Worship Center, for more information click here.